Simulations within hCore can be run in one of two ways: locally inside your browser, or at scale on our hCloud compute platform.

 Running Experiments or Large Simulations

 Number of Agents

-Your browser will establish a web socket connection to our servers.
-Once a connection has been established you can run experiments in the cloud in the same way as if you were running them locally.
+In the background, your browser will establish a connection to our servers which once established will let you run experiments in the cloud in the same way as if you were running them locally.

 hCloud resources are billed through a composite metric, hCloud Minutes/Seconds.
 Currently this is calculated as the amount of time spent executing a simulation on an hCloud server per vCPU.

 In our current Early Access phase, by default all simulation run using a single vCPU.

 I'm building a simulation and I want to try to run a larger simulation with more agents than I can do it on my local machine.
 I've set the

 number_of_agents in my globals, so I create an experiment with 10x the number and then toggle the Cloud Runner button to connect to cloud and run the experiment for 100 steps.
 Each execution of a run, from start to finish, will count towards your cloud minute (not including connect/upload/download times).

 If it takes about a second to generate a state for this simulation the total billed time would be 100 cloud seconds.